ga4gh/refget/docs/seqcol.md

 ### F1.
 Why use an array-oriented structure instead of a sequence-oriented structure?

-In the canonical seqcol object structure, we first organize the sequence collection into what we called an "array-oriented" data structure, which is a list of collated arrays (names, lengths, sequences, *etc.*).
+In the canonical seqcol object structure, we first organize the sequence collection into what we called an "array-oriented" data structure, which is mainly a list of collated arrays (names, lengths, sequences, *etc.*).
-An alternative we considered was a "sequence-oriented" structure, which would group each sequence with some attributes, like `{name, length, sequence}`, and structure the collection as an array of such objects.
+An alternative we considered was a "sequence-oriented" structure, which would group each sequence with the other attributes, like `{name, length, sequence}`, and structure the collection as an array of such objects.
 While the latter is intuitive, as it captures each sequence object with some accompanying attributes as independent entities, there are several reasons we settled on the array-oriented structure instead:

   1. Flexibility and backwards compatibility of sequence attributes.
 What happens for an implementation that adds a new attribute?
 For example, if an implementation adds a `topology` attribute to the sequences, in the sequence-oriented structure, this would alter the sequence objects and thereby change their digests.
 In the array-based structure, since we digest the arrays individually, the digests of the other arrays are not changed.
 Thus, the array-oriented structure emphasizes flexibility of attributes, where the sequence-oriented structure would emphasize flexibility of sequences.
 In other words, the array-based structure makes it straightforward to mix-and-match *attributes* of the collection.
 Because each attribute is independent and not integrated into individual sequence objects, it is simpler to select and build subsets and permutations of attributes.
 We reasoned that flexibility of attributes was desirable.